VocoPoco/md-to-sapui5-xml/README.md

 It reads Markdown content and transforms it into structured SAPUI5-compatible XML using a configurable processor pipeline.
 This tool is ideal for generating documentation views dynamically in SAPUI5 applications.

+> 💡 **This README.md file serves as a full Markdown example**.
+> You can run it directly through the CLI to see how every Markdown type is rendered into SAPUI5.

 ---

 ## 📦 What the Library Includes